willymcallister/willymcallister.github.io/_videos/triboelectric-effect.md

 ---
 layout: video
-title:  "Discovery of magnetism"
+title:  "Triboelectric effect"
 author: Brit Cruise
-youtubeID: IzyheHIPBXU
+youtubeID: Qc9VsH11nzk
 comments: true
-order: 6
 ---

-Our ancestors noticed that certain rocks where attracted to each other.
-They also noticed that this force could be transferred onto certain metallic objects.
-When suspended freely they always point in the same direction and could be used for navigation.
-Why is this?
-An observation by Brit Cruise.
+Our ancestors noticed that when amber was rubbed against fur it attracted small objects...why is this?
+Created by Brit Cruise.